wilmixjemin8/Web/README.md

 --->  it  is  a   learnable   and  amazing  language...

---->  WML  is   used  with   WEB  Technology.
-Since  it  is  a  part  of  WEB  Technology.
+--->  WML  is   used  with   WEB P.L.
+Since  it  is  a  part  of  WEB  P.L.

--->  IT is   reusable  and  plays   a   more   advantage   to   IT  and  WSIT field.
+-->  IT is   reusable  and  plays   a   more   advantage   to   IT  and  WRIT field.

 so  WEB Technology  is   a  NO:1  for  User Friendly Interface  design.